Frequently Asked Questions on the REF.

 Q. How do I find out if a journal or conference allows self-archiving?

 A. The best source for journals is the SHERPA/RoMEO service.
 For conferences it can be a little less obvious, though information on what rights you retain should always be found in any copyright transfer form that you sign.
 As a general rule, ACM, IEEE and conferences that are published in Springer LNCS allow self-archiving with no embargo period.
-If you have questions about a particular publication venue, please contact KM.
+If you have questions about a particular publication venue, please contact the RDM team.

 Q. Why the date of acceptance?
 Wouldn't date of publication be easier?